 Growing community of exporters

 Myanmar’s similar legal system has helped a community of British companies establish themselves.
-For instance, companies like Shell, Unilever and big four accounting firms are already making significant investments.
+For instance, companies like Shell, Unilever and the big four accounting firms (PwC, Deloitte, EY and KMPG) are already making significant investments.

 Opportunities for exporters

 There are opportunities for UK companies across a broad range of industries.
 Our trade advisers in Myanmar have identified particular opportunities for UK businesses in the following sectors: